 How to Approach Business Continuity Planning

-Thanks to technological advancements, we are able to rely on automated systems, including those for data storage, as most tasks are computerized.
+Thanks to technological advancements, we are able to rely on automated systems, including those for data storage.
 This means that should data become unavailable due to system failures, operations would come to a standstill.
 Therefore, putting in place business continuity planning systems is a most essential precaution.

 A multi-tier or multi-pronged approach to business continuity planning offers businesses three kinds of data protection and services.
 One is "enterprise managed disaster recovery service," which provides comprehensive disaster recovery.
 It is a high-availability solution which connects application recovery to the enterprises's particular needs.